Combined Bachelor's/Master's Program

-The Combined Bachelor's/Master's Degree program (BS/Master's) in University College is designed for students who wish to pursue rigorous and accelerated study that will lead to both a Bachelor of Science and either a Master of Arts or Master of Science in areas of study for which there are degree programs in University College.
+The Combined Bachelor's/Master's Degree Program in University College is designed for students who wish to pursue rigorous and accelerated study that will lead to both a Bachelor of Science and either a Master of Arts or Master of Science in areas of study for which there are degree programs in University College.

-Eligibility requirements for the Combined BS/Master's program in University College include the following:
+Eligibility requirements for the Combined Bachelor's/Master's Degree Program in University College include the following:

-- Admission to a Bachelor of Science degree program in University College.
+- Admission to a Bachelor of Science degree program in University College

-- Completion of a minimum of 12 units of undergraduate course work in University College, at least 9 of which must be at the advanced level (300- and 400-level courses), with a 3.0 or higher cumulative GPA.
+- Completion of a minimum of 12 units of undergraduate course work in University College, at least 9 of which must be at the advanced level (300- and 400-level courses), with a 3.0 or higher cumulative GPA

-- Completion of a Combined Bachelor's/Master's Program Preliminary Authorization Request.
+- Completion of a Combined Bachelor's/Master's Program Preliminary Authorization Request

-- Two academic writing samples, at least one of which must be research-based, to be submitted to University College.
+- Two academic writing samples, at least one of which must be research-based, to be submitted to University College

-- Personal interview with the director of advising and/or the associate dean for academics.
+- Personal interview with the Director of Advising and/or the Associate Dean for Academics

 Students receiving this preliminary authorization are required to submit the Application for Graduate Admission in University College during their final 30 to 36 units of undergraduate study, at which time their academic performance and potential for continued graduate study will be re-evaluated.
 If approved, students will be formally admitted to a graduate program of study.
-Candidates for the Master of Arts and the Master of Liberal Arts are admitted to the Graduate School.
-Candidates for the Master of Science in Clinical Research Management are admitted to University College.

-- Completion of a minimum of 135 units of course work (undergraduate and graduate), including all residency requirements for the Bachelor of Science degree.
+- Completion of a minimum of 135 units of course work, undergraduate and graduate, including all residency requirements for the Bachelor of Science degree

-- A maximum of 15 to 18 units of graduate course work (depending on the specific master's program) at the 400 and 500 levels may count as requirements for the graduate degree and as unrestricted electives for the undergraduate degree.
+- A maximum of 15 to 18 units of graduate course work (depending on the specific master's program) at the 400 and 500 levels may count toward requirements for the graduate degree and as unrestricted electives for the undergraduate degree.

 - Students will receive both the Bachelor of Science and Master of Arts or Master of Science at the completion of the entire program.
-The Bachelor of Science is conferred by University College.
-The Master of Arts, Master of Liberal Arts, and Master of Science in Biology are conferred by the Graduate School.
-The Master of Science in Clinical Research Management is conferred by University College.

 For more information or to schedule an appointment to discuss the program, please call 314-935-6759.